This post may contain affiliate links.

 Is Olive Oil Comedogenic: Wrap Up

 Olive oil can be a great facial oil for the skin because of its ability to nourish and moisturize the skin.
-However, olive oil can be comedogenic in some cases and can lead to clogged pores and breakouts.
+But is olive oil non-comedogenic or can it clog pores?
+Olive oil can be comedogenic in some cases and can lead to clogged pores and breakouts because of its high concentration of oleic acid which is known to cause clogged pores and acne.

 If you do experience comedones or acne from olive oil on your face, try using on your body instead.
 Many times our facial skin is more sensitive than our body skin.
 So, ingredients that cause breakouts on your face, may be perfectly fine to use on your body without issues.